Create an App campaign

 - Click Continue.

-- In the “Campaign name” field, add a name for your campaign.
-To help you find your campaign later, you might want to indicate in the name that this is a Universal App campaign.
+- In the 'Campaign name' field, add a name for your campaign.
+To help you find your campaign later, you might want to indicate in the name that this is an App campaign.

 - In the 'Your text ideas' section: